-Research on how individuals in various settings react during times of emergency has been dominated by studies of behavior in fires (see Stahl and Archae, 1977 and Canter, 1980 for research The literature on human behavior in fire emergencies reviews). includes various of research designs, including types retrospective case studies that attempt to reconstruct the behavior of building occupants (e.g., Abe, 1976; Bryan, 1982) and experiments and simulations of fire situations (Horiuchi, 1980).
-This literature is potentially relevant to the study of the behavior of disabled persons during and after earthquakes, for several reasons.
-First, studies contain information about the physical capabilities of some categories of disabled persons in emergencies.
-Second, fire is a likely consequence of any major. seismic event, and thus it is a logical element to include in earthquake effects scenarios.
-Third, some effects, such as blocked exits, the potential for reduced visibility, and lack of ability to use elevators as a means of egress, are common to both On the other hand, there are important earthquake and fire. distinctions between fires and earthquakes.
-For example, a fire typically starts in one area, leaving others undamaged, which allows building occupants to take actions to avoid the hazard entirely.
+Research on how individuals in various settings react during times of emergency has been dominated by studies of behavior in fires (see Stahl and Archea, 1977; and Canter, 1980, for research reviews).
+The literature on human behavior in fire emergencies includes various types of research designs, including retrospective case studies that attempt to reconstruct the behavior of building occupants (e.g., Abe, 1976; Bryan, 1982) and experiments and simulations of fire situations (Horiuchi, 1980).
+For several reasons, this literature is potentially relevant to the study of the behavior of disabled persons during and after earthquakes.
+First, these studies contain information about the physical capabilities of some categories of disabled persons in emergencies.
+Second, fire is a likely consequence of any major seismic event, and thus it is a logical element to include in earthquake effects scenarios.
+Third, some effects, such as blocked exits, the potential for reduced visibility, and lack of ability to use elevators as a means of egress, are common to both earthquake and fire.
+On the other hand, there are important distinctions between fires and earthquakes.
+For example, a fire typically starts in one area, leaving others undamaged, allowing building occupants to take actions to avoid the hazard entirely.
 In contrast, an earthquake affects all parts of a building at the same time, allowing very little opportunity for evasive action.

-Studies conducted by Pearson and Joost (1983) the on response potential of disabled and elderly persons in fire situations are clearly relevant to this discussion.
-In one study, the researchers devised similations to measure differences in evacuation response times for three categories of subjects: nondisabled college students, blind individuals, and persons who Subjects in each group were required to used wheelchairs. complete a sequence of subtasks that are elements in evacuation from a residence in a fire situation--putting on clothes, unlocking doors with keys, and the like--in six different scenarios (seated, lying down, with the lights off, etc.).
-The the simulations was to determine whether it objective of is posssible for individuals with disabilities such as blindness and mobility limitations to evacuate with sufficient speed in a fire In a second series of experiments, the researchers situation. compared the response times of younger persons, elderly but physically unimpaired individuals, and elderly subjects disabled by arthritis.
+Studies conducted by Pearson and Joost (1983) on the response potential of disabled and elderly persons in fire situations are clearly relevant to this discussion.
+In one study, the researchers devised simulations to measure differences in evacuation response times for three categories of subjects: nondisabled college students, blind individuals, and persons who used wheelchairs.
+Subjects in each group were required to complete a sequence of subtasks that are elements in evacuation from a residence in a fire situation-putting on clothes, unlocking doors with keys, and the like--in six different scenarios (seated, lying down, with the lights off, etc.).
+The objective of the simulations was to determine whether it is possible for individuals with disabilities such as blindness and mobility limitations to evacuate with sufficient speed when threatened by a fire.
+In a second series of experiments, the researchers compared the response times of younger persons, elderly but physically unimpaired individuals, and elderly subjects disabled by arthritis.

 Response times for all categories of subjects were within the projected margin of safety.
 In some cases, impaired subjects performed the assigned tasks more quickly than some able-bodied subjects.
-The researchers concluded on the basis of their experiments that (1983:vii):

-While a group of typical college students performed the actions more quickly than the disabled and elderly groups, all groups were able to perform the actions in a timely fashion.
+The researchers concluded that while a group of typical college students performed the actions more quickly than the disabled and elderly groups, all groups were able to perform the actions in a timely fashion.
 This demonstrates that at least some seriously disabled individuals (i.e., blind, wheelchair users and arthritic elderly) can perform necessary fire emergency actions without undue delay.
+(Pearson and Joost, 1983, p. vii)